-- 15.1 Notwithstanding anything contained herein, the Employer will be at liberty to employ part-time employees. - 15.2 Subject to paragraph (a) and (b) of this subclause, part-time employees will be remunerated at a weekly rate pro-rata to the rate prescribed for the class of work on which they are engaged in the proportion which their ordinary weekly hours bear to 38. - (a) Part time enrolled community nurses, except school nurses, who work more than 20 hours per week will be remunerated at a weekly rate pro rata to the rate prescribed for the class of work on which they are engaged in the proportion which their ordinary weekly hours bear to 40 and such nurses will accrue time towards accrued days off, as prescribed in Clause 18 - Hours of Work, for full time employees in the same proportion as used for calculating the weekly wage. - (b) Where a part time Health Worker's hours of work cycle allows for an accrued day off, as defined in Clause 18 Hours of Work, such Health Worker will be remunerated at a weekly rate pro rata to the rate prescribed for the class of work on which they are engaged in the proportion which their ordinary weekly hours bear to 40. - 15.3 Part time employees will be allowed annual leave and personal leave, as prescribed by Clause 39 Annual Leave and Clause 44 Personal Leave, in the same ratio as their ordinary weekly hours averaged over the qualifying period, bear to 38. - 15.4 An Enrolled Nurse or AIN who works less than 16 hours per week is not eligible to accrue ADOs.
-Where a regular part time Health Worker's hours of work are less than 16 hours per week, the Employer may require the Health Worker to work a cycle which does not allow for an accrued day off. - 15.5 The Employer must give the employee one day's clear notice, during any roster period, of a proposed increase in hours.
-If the employee agrees to the increase in hours, then for the remainder of that roster the increased hours will be considered to be the employee's ordinary hours of work. - 15.6 Health Workers
+- 15.1 Notwithstanding anything contained herein, the Employer will be at liberty to employ part-time Employees. - 15.2 Subject to paragraph (a) and (b) of this subclause, part-time Employees will be remunerated at a weekly rate pro-rata to the rate prescribed for the class of work on which they are engaged in the proportion which their ordinary weekly hours bear to 38. - (a) Part time enrolled community nurses, except school nurses, who work more than 20 hours per week will be remunerated at a weekly rate pro rata to the rate prescribed for the class of work on which they are engaged in the proportion which their ordinary weekly hours bear to 40 and such nurses will accrue time towards accrued days off, as prescribed in Clause 18 Hours of Work, for full time Employees in the same proportion as used for calculating the weekly wage. - (b) Where a part time Health Worker's hours of work cycle allows for an accrued day off, as defined in Clause 18 Hours of Work, such Health Worker will be remunerated at a weekly rate pro rata to the rate prescribed for the class of work on which they are engaged in the proportion which their ordinary weekly hours bear to 40. - 15.3 Part time Employees will be allowed Annual Leave and Personal Leave, as prescribed by Clause 40 Annual Leave and Clause 45 Personal Leave, in the same ratio as their ordinary weekly hours averaged over the qualifying period, bear to 38. - 15.4 An Enrolled Nurse or AIN who works less than 16 hours per week is not eligible to accrue ADOs.
+Where a regular part time Health Worker's hours of work are less than 16 hours per week, the Employer may require the Health Worker to work a cycle which does not allow for an accrued day off. - 15.5 The Employer may propose an increase in an Employee's hours during any roster period.
+The increased hours will be considered the Employee's ordinary hours of work for the remainder of that roster period if: - (a) the Employer has given the Employee one day's clear notice of the proposed increase; and - (b) the Employee agrees to the increase as ordinary hours of work.

-- (a) The contract of employment of a part time employee will include minimum hours of work the employee will work each week. - (b) Any variation to contracted minimum hours of work will be agreed in writing. - (c) An Employer is required to roster a regular part time Health Worker for a minimum of three consecutive hours on any shift.
+- (a) The contract of employment of a part time Employee will include minimum hours of work the Employee will work each week. - (b) Any variation to contracted minimum hours of work will be agreed in writing.

+- (c) An Employer is required to roster a regular part time Health Worker for a minimum of three consecutive hours on any shift.
 Exceptions to this clause are: - (i) Where special circumstances exist as agreed between the Employer, the Health Worker and the Union, a period less than three hours will apply; or - (ii) Where that shift is for the provision of home and community care (HACC) duties within a rural health service, and where the regular client need is less than three hours the minimum will be one hour per shift. - (d) All time worked in excess of the hours as mutually arranged, will be overtime and paid for at the rates prescribed in Clause 22 Overtime.